adamloving/batterup/README.md

 See scan-home.sh and scan-office.sh for examples

 ## Tips

+Run this to get a mapping between IP addr, mac addr, and machine name.

+    netstat -r | grep UH

 Run this on your laptop to get all your mac addresses

     ifconfig | grep -o -E '([[:xdigit:]]{1,2}:){5}[[:xdigit:]]{1,2}'